LankeyBoard/RulesGraph/generatedRules.md

 slug: TAKING-DMG

 ruleType: RULE\
-When you take damage, you can lose your Health or your Stamina.
-At least 1 damage must be directed to Health, the rest can be directed to Health or Stamina.
-You cannot go below 0 Health or Stamina.
+When you take damage, you can spend a mix of Health and Stamina.
+At least 1 damage must come out of your Health, the rest can be directed to Health or Stamina.
+You cannot spend more Health or Stamina than you have.
+See the [rules on dying](/rules/player_rules#EDL) for what happens when you go to 0 Health and/or 0 Stamina.

 # Weapons, Shields, Armor & Equipment